Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity

 The RV signal due to a single planet orbiting a star is well understood and can be described precisely using a Keplerian model, see for example \citet{danby1988fundamentals}.
 Specifically, the RV induced by a single planet system is given by

-where $e$ is the eccentricity of the orbit, $\omega$ is an orbital orientation angle known as the {\it argument of periapsis}, and $\gamma$ and $K$ are velocity offset and amplitude parameters, respectively.
-The offset $\gamma$ corresponds to the average motion of the planetary system's center of mass relative to the center of mass of the Solar System and any instrument velocity offset.
+where $e$ is the eccentricity of the planetary orbit, $\omega$ is an orbital orientation angle known as the {\it argument of periapsis}, and $\gamma$ and $K$ are velocity offset and amplitude parameters, respectively.
 The angle $\phi(t)$ is called the {\it true anomaly} and indicates the phase of the star in its elliptical orbit of the center of mass.
-This angle is determined by a system of three equations which are given in Appendix \ref{app:planet} and which depend on the planet orbital period $\tau_p$ (as well as $e$ and another physical parameter $M_0$ called the {\it mean anomaly} at $t=0$).
-The model (\ref{eqn:planet}) accurately captures the RV signal due to a planet and is therefore appropriate for producing realistic simulations on which to test our methodology.
-See the right of Figure \ref{fig:spectrum} for an example planet RV signal.
+This angle is determined by a system of three equations which are given in Appendix \ref{app:planet} and which depend on the planet orbital period $\tau_p$, {\edits in addition to other parameters.} The right panel of Figure \ref{fig:spectrum} shows an example planet RV signal (solid line).

-As described in Section \ref{sec:intro}, the planet signal $v(t)$ is often corrupted by an apparent RV signal due to stellar activity which we must model in order to reliably detect the planet and infer its basic properties.
-In practice there are additional challenges including highly irregular observations, seasonal observation gaps, and multiple planet or star systems.
-Our models are flexible and can in principle incorporate such complications but here we focus our attention on stellar activity because currently this is the main obstacle limiting our ability to detect low-mass exoplanets.